nhoizey/nicolas-hoizey.com/src/drafts/using-markdown-image-syntax-to-get-responsive-images/index.md

 ---
 title: "Using the Markdown image syntax to get responsive images"
 lang:  en
-tags:  [Markdown, RWD, image, Cloudinary, Eleventy]
+tags:  [Markdown, responsive, image, Cloudinary, Eleventy]
 ---

 I've been writing Markdown content for years now.
 And I wish all websites were using responsive images for performance.
 Here's why and how I tried to help content writers get great responsive images without having to abandon Markdown's standard image syntax.